-A lawsuit stemming from a high speed police chase that led to a crash injuring two innocent motorists has been settled.
+A lawsuit stemming from a high-speed police chase that led to a crash injuring two innocent motorists has been settled.

 Two young men who were left severely brain damaged after a freeway police chase ended in a horrific car crash have settled their lawsuit with the City of Houston, according to KHOU 11 News.
-The two men were not involved in the chase, but were struck by the fleeing motorist when police created a traffic jam while laying down spikes to apprehend the suspect.
-The victims’ families say the police essentially used innocent motorists as human shield during the chase.
+The two men were not involved in the chase but were struck by the fleeing motorist when police created a traffic jam while laying down spikes to apprehend the suspect.
+The victims’ families say the police essentially used innocent motorists as a human shield during the chase.

 Chase leads to crash